-Rock climbing is one of the most action-packed and exciting activities a person can take part in.
+Rock climbing is one of the most action-packed and exciting activities a person can participate in.
 Climbing requires the perfect balance of mental and physical agility.
-It can get you in shape without feeling like a traditional workout, and can even help with mental health issues like depression.
+It can get you in shape without feeling like a traditional workout and even help with mental health issues like depression.

-Whether you’re a novice climber or you’re just looking to perfect your form, it’s important to educate yourself on climbing fundamentals.
+Whether you’re a novice climber or just looking to perfect your form, educating yourself on climbing fundamentals is essential.

 1. Inform an Emergency Contact

 Before you head out for the day, make sure someone knows your climbing plans.
-That way, should something bad happen on your climb, your emergency contact can send help your way.
+That way, should something terrible happen on your climb, your emergency contact can send help your way.

 2. Plan Your Day